 Finding the optimal location, number, and configuration of the exhaust fans required for garage ventilation, while ensuring that it meets the tenability requirements of CO exposure limit set by health and safety regulations, can be a challenging task.
 Computational fluid dynamics (CFD) can simultaneously predict airflow, heat transfer and contaminant transport inside the parking garage, guiding the engineer towards the right design decision.

-To learn how to apply cloud-based CFD to test and optimize garage ventilation for the removal of carbon monoxide and other pollutants, attend this upcoming webinar:
+To learn how to apply cloud-based CFD to test and optimize garage ventilation for the removal of carbon monoxide and other pollutants, watch the recording of this webinar:

 Case Study: Reducing CO Concentration Levels in a Garage with Jet Fan Placement